pmndrs/zustand/docs/guides/typescript.md

 Here again, `x` is `unknown` instead of `string`.

 One could argue that it is impossible to write an implementation for `createFoo`, and that would be true.
-But then it is also impossible to write Zustand's `create...`.
+But then it is also impossible to write Zustand's `create(...)`.
 However, Zustand exists.

 The thing is Zustand is lying in its type.
 The simplest way to prove it is by showing unsoundness.
 Consider this example: